thenewhobbyist/OpenSCAD/Customizable Movie Award Base/README.md

 For those of you also hosting parties, print the included sculpture from cerberus333 (thanks for the excellent award statue sculpt!
 I'm not sure if I would have started this project if I didn't have access to your awesome sculpture) to stand on top.
 Or make your own award statue, this could be great re-purposed for birthdays, graduations, fathers day, etc (best maker anyone?).

+Change Log:
+v1.0 CREATED
+v1.1 Increased the depth of the lettering cutouts for single extruder prints.

 ![](https://raw.github.com/thenewhobbyist/OpenSCAD/master/Customizable%20Movie%20Award%20Base/DSC_4835_copy4_display_large.jpg)

 ![](https://raw.github.com/thenewhobbyist/OpenSCAD/master/Customizable%20Movie%20Award%20Base/DSC_4831_copy_display_large.jpg)